-People new to gardening or those without the time or inclination to fuss with plants often choose self-pollinating vegetables due to their ease of propagation compared to those that require insect, wind or artificial pollination by a human.
-Largely grown as annuals, self-pollinating vegetables are grown in all U.S. Department of Agriculture plant hardiness zones.
-With self-pollinating plants, gardeners can count on a true plant from year to year and often save seeds from high-yielding plants.
+People who are new to gardening or those without the time or inclination to fuss with plants often choose self-pollinating vegetables due to their ease of propagation compared to those that require insect, wind, or artificial pollination by a human.
+Largely grown as annuals, self-pollinating vegetables are cultivated in all U.S. Department of Agriculture plant hardiness zones.
+With self-pollinating plants, gardeners can count on a true plant from year to year and can often save seeds from high-yielding plants.

 Video of the Day

-Some herbaceous plants, such as chicory (Cichorium intybus) and its relative endive (Cichorium endivia), are self-pollinating plants found in the wild as well as cultivated in the garden.
-Gardeners grow chicory to eat the leaves in salads.
-The buds and roots are are often brewed as a substitute for coffee, especially in times of economic difficulty.
-Due to the bitterness of endive and chicory, these vegetables are usually eaten as a mixture with other greens if consumed raw, although cooking the greens in a soup, stew or sauce helps to mellow the flavor.
+Some herbaceous plants, such as chicory (Cichorium intybus) and its relative, endive (Cichorium endivia), are self-pollinating plants found in the wild as well as cultivated in the garden.
+Gardeners grow chicory to eat the leaves in salads, and the buds and roots may also be brewed as a substitute for coffee.
+Due to the bitterness of endive and chicory, these vegetables are usually eaten as a mixture with other greens if consumed raw, although cooking the greens in a soup, stew, or sauce helps to mellow the flavor.

-Legumes, including peas (Pisum sativum), lima beans (Phaseolus vulgaris) and green beans (Vigna spp), including bush and climbing varieties, are self-pollinators.
-These vegetables grow well when sown directly in the ground as opposed to starting in a container indoors and then transplanted.
-These plants self-fertilize even before the flowers open, which prevents any cross-pollination by insects or the wind.
+Legumes, such as peas (Pisum sativum), lima beans (Phaseolus limensis), and green beans (Phaseolus vulgaris), including bush and climbing varieties, are self-pollinators.
+These vegetables grow well when sown directly in the ground as opposed to being started in a container indoors and then transplanted.
+These plants self-pollinate even before the flowers open, which prevents any cross-pollination by insects or the wind.
 The seeds of legumes are easily collected and stored for future use and are true to the parent variety from year to year.